SvetoslavTr/teltonoka-server/README.md

 Instalation:
 1. Install Anaconda and activate your virtual environment.
 2. Install the following python packages using pip.
-Execute these commands: pip install pandas;
+Execute these commands: pip install pandas pip install socket
-pip install socket;
 3. Start server using one of the following method:
-Execute in your shell: python gps.py
-It can be started as systemd service.
+Execute in your shell: python gps.py .It can be started as systemd service.